spri-kr/spri-naver-search/readme.md

 `[spri-naver-search query="your search term"]`

-you can use conditional search by query [rule](https://help.naver.com/support/contents/contents.nhn?serviceNo=606&categoryNo=1911).
+you can use conditional search by wrapping query with single quote(`'`) like `query='"this text must be in result"'`. notice that only double quote has effect on search. single quoted string treated like normal string.

-wrapping query with single quote(`'`) like `query='"this text must be in result"'`. notice that only double quote has effect on search. single quoted string treated like normal string.
+All of the conditional search rules are [HERE](https://help.naver.com/support/contents/contents.nhn?serviceNo=606&categoryNo=1911).

 ### initial setup